 AW16 trends – Blue velvet

-This versatile fabric offers a chic and understated look for autumn/winter.
+This versatile fabric offers a chic and understated look for AW16 trends.
 Top-shop Unique offered inky colour palettes alongside other designers including Roksanda who displayed a strong navy power suit, perfect for day to evening-wear.
 Velvet has strong vintage influences and Preen captured the essence of its bohemian vibes with natural shades in the collection.

 AW16 trends – Frills and ruffles